by Katie Hemmeter

 - Annual fundraiser coming up?
 Post testimonial videos at least 1-2 months beforehand.

-Finding #3: During that time (mentioned in #2), donors watched an average of 5.7 nonprofit videos.
+During the month before a donation is made, donors watched an average of 5.7 nonprofit videos.

-Finding #4: 84% of nonprofit videos are discovered from a traditional search engine, not by going directly to the nonprofits website.
+84% of nonprofit videos are discovered from a traditional search engine, not by going directly to the nonprofit’s website.

 Takeaway: Not on YouTube yet?
 Even if only one video is added each year, it is worth the time to create and maintain a channel.
 It’s easy to set up, and once you have your video ready to go, it’s just another click to share it to social media.